electron/electron/docs/api/sandbox-option.md

 Note that it is not enough to call `app.commandLine.appendSwitch('--enable-sandbox')`, as electron/node startup code runs after it is possible to make changes to chromium sandbox settings.
-The switch must be passed to electron command-line:
+The switch must be passed to electron on the command-line:

 ```
 electron --enable-sandbox app.js